-- Clarify that he/she has violated the company’s rules and policies.
+- Clarify that they have violated the company’s rules and policies.

 - Detail the worker’s absences (day and work shift).

-- Highlight that he/she has not given notice of his/her absence from work.
+- Highlight that thy have not given notice of their absence from work.

 - List the consequences of absenteeism.

-- Recommend that he/she improve his/her behavior if he/she does not want to be penalized.
+- Recommend that they improve their behavior if they do not want to be penalized.

-- Request a response to inform them that you have received the mail.
+- Request a response to inform you that they have received the mail.